 It is safe to say that the client was extremely appreciative of the competitive terms especially bearing in mind the array of challenges we faced.
 This is a perfect example of how we are able to use our long-term relationships with mortgage lenders to discuss what can be challenging issues.
 We know the information they require, we know the format they require and we know how far we can push with regards to LTV ratios, especially for those without a UK footprint.
 It is this type of competitive arrangement which tends to see clients returning to us in the future to fund additional ventures.

 While our business is headquartered in London we have access to all real estate markets across the globe.
 In recent times we have dealt for nearly 100 different nationalities living in countries spread right across the world.
 Those who follow us will be well aware we have increased our worldwide physical exposure with new offices opening on a regular basis.
 This allows us to not only arrange physical meetings with clients in different countries but also more closely monitor events in local markets.
-It is also worth noting that as an independent mortgage broker we have access to more than 300 lenders spread right across the globe and involving many different currencies.
+It is also worth noting that as an independent international mortgage broker we have access to more than 300 lenders spread right across the globe and involving many different currencies.
 This ensures that we can always inject a high degree of competition into mortgage fundraisings to ensure the best terms possible for our clients.

 We have seen some significant changes in recent years with regard to worldwide property/lending markets.
 New trends are emerging on a regular basis and a central part of our role is to appreciate and work with these new trends.
 Our relationships spread right across the market from traditional lenders through to private banks/niche lenders.
 The fact that we also have access to real-time market rates means that we can present a number of funding solutions for consideration.
 This allows clients to compare and contrast cash flow together with short, medium and long-term financial liabilities.
 It is also worth noting that while clients are often very keen to maximise their investment funds, this must be done in a controlled manner which does not overstretch their finances.
 As a consequence, we are very open and honest with our advice and suggestions